josbeir/cakephp-docs-md/docs/4/en/orm/query-builder.md

 You can control more than just the query clauses used by `contain()`.
 If you pass an array with the association, you can override the `foreignKey`, `joinType` and `strategy`.
-See [/orm/associations](orm/associations.md) for details on the default value and options for each association type.
+See [Associations - Linking Tables Together](../orm/associations.md) for details on the default value and options for each association type.

 You can pass `false` as the new `foreignKey` to disable foreign key constraints entirely.